ShanglunFengatETHZ/PrivacyBackdoor/analysis/README.md

 python analysis/analyze_reconstruct_sentences.py --path ./weights/GROUP/bert_gelu_randhead_trec50_monitor.pth --save_path ./text --verbose True
 ```

-`path`: where to load the information of MONITOR
+`--path`: where to load the information of MONITOR

-`save_path`: where to save the ground truth sentences and reconstructed sentences
+`--save_path`: where to save the ground truth sentences and reconstructed sentences

-`verbose`: if `True`, print how many reasonable ground truth sentences for each backdoor unit.
+`--verbose`: if `True`, print how many reasonable ground truth sentences for each backdoor unit.

 ## Gradient distribution of Differential Privacy